 spread around.
 Rumors appear to reassure people in thinking that there

 is still an order of things (e.g. government conspiracy), and that all

 things are in fact under somebody’s control… rather than just totally

 out of control.
 You could call this a poverty of stability.

 It's sort of an unforeseen effect of poverty on people’s minds or mental resistance to change.
 Stabilizing and empowering political institutions is therefore a crucial aspect of fighting against the consequences of poverty.

-For more information on the different impacts on society, read this guest article about the effects of poverty in Africa submitted by one of our readers.
+For more information on the different impacts on society, read this article about the effects of poverty in Africa submitted by one of our readers.